ThingSet/thingset.github.io/docs/3a_serial.md

 The baudrate of the serial interface is fixed to 115200 bps.

 ::: warning
-The binary protocol mode is curently not supported, as it would require some way to determine the end of a message.
+The binary protocol mode is curently not supported via simple serial interfaces, as it would require some way to determine the end of a message.
 :::

 ## USB